ChrisEve14/ReactJS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This Ecommerce is a prototype for a small wine business in which you can simulate a purchase with an order number and a form with the buyer's information that is saved to firestore.
+It has an easy interface with simple interactions for the customer to understand and surf the web without any problem.

 ## You can run this project with the following commands:

 * $ git clone https://github.com/ChrisEve14/ReactJS.git